-He currently co-chairs the Southern Dallas Task Force of the Dallas Regional Chamber, a committee that raises visibility of business and entrepreneurial efforts in southern Dallas County.
+Mong currently co-chairs the Southern Dallas Task Force of the Dallas Regional Chamber, a committee that raises visibility of business and entrepreneurial efforts in southern Dallas County.

-He graduated from Haverford College in 1971, where he attended on a Scott Paper Company Scholarship.
-He received the Archibald MacIntosh Award for Scholarship, Integrity and Academic Achievement; was captain of the varsity football team both junior and senior seasons; and captain of the varsity baseball team his senior season (a he holds the 10th all-time highest career batting average of .357).
+He graduated from Haverford College in 1971, where he attended school on a Scott Paper Company Scholarship.
+He received the Archibald MacIntosh Award for Scholarship, Integrity and Academic Achievement; was captain of the varsity football team both junior and senior seasons; and captain of the varsity baseball team his senior season (and he holds the 10th all-time highest career batting average of .357).

 He also attended Stanford University's Executive Program in the Graduate School of Business.